angular/angular/aio/content/guide/animations.md

 ## Animating a simple transition

 Let's animate a simple transition that changes a single HTML element from one state to another.
 For example, you can specify that a button displays either **Open** or **Closed** based on the user's last action.
 When the button is in the `open` state, it's visible and yellow.
-When it's the `closed` state, it's transparent and green.
+When it's in the `closed` state, it's transparent and green.

 In HTML, these attributes are set using ordinary CSS styles such as color and opacity.
 In Angular, use the `style()` function to specify a set of CSS styles for use with animations.
 You can collect a set of styles in an animation state, and give the state a name, such as `open` or `closed`.